Portugal Must See Places Beyond Lisbon

-If fairy tale is what you are looking for, fairy tale is what you get at Pena Palace.
+If a fairy tale is what you are looking for, a fairy tale is what you get at Pena Palace.
 The Romanticist castle, with sweeping views of the surrounding area, is perched high in the lush green Sintra Mountains.

 14. Quinta da Regaleira

 Quinta da Regaleira, an enchanting estate located near the historic center of Sintra, is an adult playground.
-The wooded gardens are home to hidden tunnels, dark grottos, underground wells, and spiral staircases all surrounding an impressive 20th century Gothic residence.
+The wooded gardens are home to hidden tunnels, dark grottos, underground wells, and spiral staircases all surrounding an impressive 20th-century Gothic residence.